AlibabaCloudDocs/ros/intl.en-US/Resource Types/VPC/ALIYUN::VPC::EIP.md

 -   EipAddress: the allocated EIP.
 -   AllocationId: the ID of the instance to which the EIP is allocated.
--   OrderId: The order ID that is returned when you set the InstanceChargeType parameter to Prepaid.
+-   OrderId: the order ID that is returned when you set the InstanceChargeType parameter to Prepaid.

 ## Examples